Technical Group Symposiums

 C-8.
 Industrial, Manufacturing, and Systems Engineering, Management Sciences, Operations Research (IMS)

-Co-Chair: Hyesung Park (Georgia Gwinnett College)
+Chair: Hyesung Park (Georgia Gwinnett College)

 D-1.
 Social Sciences (Anthropology, Economics, Political Science, Sociology, Public Policy, etc.), Psychology, Digital Arts, STEM Education, and Other Sciences (SSP)